Figure prompts queries in the House of Keys

 Almost 800 people have had their visa curtailed on the Isle of Man in the past three years.

-The figure - totalling 786 - was given by Treasury Minister Chris Thomas in this week's sitting of the House of Keys.
+The figure - totalling 786 - was given by Treasury Minister Chris Thomas at this week's sitting of the House of Keys.

-It raised the question of what happens when someone who came to the Island for a specific job finds themselves out of work, and how does that affect Manx workers looking for new roles:
+It raised the question of what happens when someone who came to the Island for a specific job finds themselves out of work and how that affects Manx workers looking for new roles: